|

 One tip, some links will display additional info if you move the mouse pointer over them.

 Omaha (named for the Omaha Indians) is located on the west bank of the Missouri River that separates Nebraska and Iowa.
 Long before any white man set foot on the Great Plains, the area was inhabited by several Native American groups, including the Oto/Otoe/Missouri, Pawnee, and Omaha nations.
-Since North American natives were more migratory back then, there were other natives that crossed the area.
+Since North American natives were more migratory, there were other natives that crossed the area.
 More about Omaha's history.

 Omaha has been chosen as the location for the Gallup Organization.
 In addition to conducting business, the Gallup Campus has its own training center.
 The National Park Service has also built a new headquarters on the riverfront.